Should the production have its own dedicated bank account?

 The Production Accountant also needs to consider what controls should operate over online payments.
-Many banks already have an online approval system that requires two separate people with different passwords to approve online payments but where this is not the case, best accounting practice would require that the Production Accountant has to ensure at least two authorised people to sign off a list of the payments that the Production Accountant is intending to make online.
+Banks have online approval systems, and you can request that it requires two separate people with different passwords to enter/approve online payments but where this is not the case, best accounting practice would require that the Production Accountant has to ensure at least two authorised people to sign off a list of the payments that the Production Accountant is intending to make online.

 An example of account signatories control might be as follows:

-Each cheque requires a minimum of two signatures on every outgoing payment, either one each from lists A & B or two from list A
+Each payment requires a minimum of two approvers on every outgoing payment, either one each from lists A & B or two from list A

 Signatory list A: Producer, Line Producer, Production Manager, Production Company Director

-Signatory list B: Production Accountant, Assistant Production Accountant.
+Signatory list B: Financial Controller, Production Accountant, Assistant Production Accountant.

 However, individual companies may have different requirements.